 The Kien Giang Biosphere Reserve is located on the southwestern tip of Viet Nam.
 It comprises 105 islands the biggest of which is Phu Quoc Island.
 The reserve has a maritime equatorial and monsoon climate.
 In shallow waters there is a high abundance of coral reefs.
 The island beaches were formerly nesting sites of Hawksbill (Eretchmochelis imbricate) and Green turtles (Chelonia mydas) but no nesting has taken place in recent years.

 The waters around the islands are considered some of the best fishing grounds in the southwestern region of Viet Nam of which the most important resources are squid and cuttlefish.

-Administrative Division: Kien Giang Province
+Administrative authorities: Kien Giang Biosphere Reserve

-There are 89 hard coral species, 19 soft corals, 125 coral reef fishes, 132 molluscs, 32 echinoderms and 62 species of seaweed.
+There are 89 hard coral species, 19 soft corals, 125 coral reef fishes, 132 mollusks, 32 echinoderms and 62 seaweed species.

 The seagrass beds are important for foraging marine turtles, a population of globally threatened dugong (Dugong dugon), the scaly clam (Tridacna squamosal), Trochus Shell (Trochus nilotichu) and the critically endangered hawksbill turtle (Eretmochelys imbricate) and green turtle (Chelonia mydas).

 Kien Giang is recognized as an area of very rich marine resources which play an important role in the livelihoods of local people and the provincial and district economy.
 Fishery production ranks top among all provinces in Viet Nam.
 Agriculture is another key economic activity, followed by tourism, which has increased strongly in recent years.

 The three main ethnic groups in the region are the Kinh, Kh’me and Hoa.
 The area is home to several famous historical monuments, including the temple of the hero Nguyen Trung Truc and Mac Cuu tomb.